ericseppanen/epoch_playground/README.md

 ## Part 6: Deferred destruction

 When our data structure releases an item, we want it to be automatically destroyed once the global epoch has advanced.
-This could be used by calling `defer()` and handing over the value to be destroyed, but that's hard to do because you'd have to extract the pointed from the `Shared` (which can't outlive the `Guard`).
+This could be used by calling `defer()` and handing over the value to be destroyed, but that's hard to do because you'd have to extract the pointer from the `Shared` (which can't outlive the `Guard`).

 Conveniently, there is a `defer_destroy()` function that does exactly what we want.